 He was born into what he calls a common work class family and raised on mountain values.
 He started working behind the counter at McDonald’s at the age of 16.
 He attended public school graduating from West Henderson High School, and he studied business at Blue Ridge Community College.

-While many describe Chuck in life as having accomplished some extraordinary things, he claims that he is simply a common man- and that what is extraordinary is the opportunities that have been made available to him by being born in the United States.
+While many describe Chuck in life as having accomplished some extraordinary things, he claims that he is simply a common man- and that what is remarkable is the opportunities that have been made available to him by being born in the United States.

-He has a long history of serving his community on numerous boards and committees, and was first elected to the NC Senate in 2016.
+He has a long history of serving his community on numerous boards and committees and was first elected to the NC Senate in 2016.